SeattleDSA/OpenOversight/CONTRIB.md

 Once you're done, `make stop` and `make clean` to stop and remove the containers respectively.

+### SDSA Notes

+- The docker compose file requires an extra network for emailing.
+  The mailer is not used in development, and so this can be shimmed with `docker network create protonmail`.

 ## Testing S3 Functionality

 We use an S3 bucket for image uploads.
 If you are working on functionality involving image uploads,